GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 So, a typical Stochastic Simulation Algorithm will generate the simulation as follow:

 - Initialisation: Start with the initial system state, and set $t = 0$.
-1. Compute the propensities of all reactions, based on the current state of the system
+1. Compute the propensities of all reactions, based on the current state of the system;
-2. Based on the propensities, randomly generate the time increment $\tau$ during which the next reaction will occur
+2. Based on the propensities, randomly generate the time increment $\tau$ during which the next reaction will occur;
-    - Update the time to $t = t + \tau$
-3. Based on the propensities, randomly select which reaction will occur between $t$ and $t+ \tau$
+3. Based on the propensities, randomly select which reaction will occur between $t$ and $t+ \tau$;
-4. Based on which reaction occurred, update the system state $\mathbf{X}(t)$.
+4. Update time to $t + \tau$, update the system state based on which reaction occurred;
-5. Loop through steps 1 to 4, until $t = t_max$
+5. Repeat steps 1 to 4, until $t = t_{max}$ (the desired end time of the simulation).

 An example is shown below: